toxuin/alarmserver/Readme.md

 Some lower-end cameras, especially doorbells and intercoms, have broken HTTP streaming implementation that can't open more that 1 connection and "close" the http response, but leave TCP connection open (without sending keep-alive header!).
 For those, Alarm Server has an alternative streaming implementation.
 To use it, set `rawTcp: true` in camera's config file.

-Note that `rawTcp` implementation is rather unstable on the camera's side and should be used as last resort.
-Hikvision cameras can be also used with Alarm Server's FTP server no problem.
+Hikvision cameras can also be used with FTP server no problem.

 ```yaml
 hikvision: